bethanyalicehall/memory-final/README.md

 - How is the offering of this site different from competitors?
     - It provides a playful game element to the site, but also an educational side with the animal facts.

-From the above table, the focus for the strategy will be on the following:
+From the above questions, the focus for the strategy will be on the following:
 - Make the different options of the site accessible from the home page
 - Develop a game that all ages will enjoy
 - Increase return players back to the site, by providing stats and a more challenging level.